benwiz/graphics/README.md

 - Choose a random subset of the above detected points / edges
 - Triangulate using Delaunay Triangulation
 - Fill the triangles with the mean value of all pixels contained by it (in parallel for faster computation)

+# To Do

+- Decide language.
+Considering Go, Clojure, or C.